LouisTier/LouisTier.github.io/_pages/research.md

 ### Model-Based Quality-Diversity Optimization

-During my MSc at Imperial College London, I worked in the [Adaptive & Intelligent Robotics Lab](https://www.imperial.ac.uk/adaptive-intelligent-robotics/) under the supervision of [Dr. Antoine Cully](https://www.imperial.ac.uk/people/a.cully).
+During my MSc at [Imperial College London](https://www.imperial.ac.uk/), I worked in the [Adaptive & Intelligent Robotics Lab](https://www.imperial.ac.uk/adaptive-intelligent-robotics/) under the supervision of [Pr.
+Antoine Cully](https://www.imperial.ac.uk/people/a.cully).
 My research focused on:

 Quality-Diversity (QD) optimization is a branch of evolutionary algorithms that aims to find a collection of diverse and high-performing solutions to a problem.
 Traditional QD algorithms require many evaluations, which can be expensive in real-world applications.